mzazon/awesome-cloud-projects/azure/devops-monitoring-live-dashboards/devops-monitoring-live-dashboards.md

 1. Azure subscription with permission to create resources in a resource group
 2. Azure DevOps organization with project administration permissions
-3. Azure CLI v2.37.0 or later installed and configured
+3. Azure CLI v2.50.0 or later installed and configured
-4. Node.js v16 or later for local development and testing
+4. Node.js v20 LTS or later for local development and testing
 5. Git client for source code management
 6. Estimated cost: $25-50/month for development environment (Functions, SignalR, App Service, Monitor)